emissary-ingress/emissary/docs/howtos/basic-auth.md

 - accepts only user `username`, password `password`; and
 - makes sure that the `x-qotm-session` header is present, generating a new one if needed.

-Ambassador Edge Stack routes _all_ requests through the authentication service: it relies on the auth service to distinguish between requests that need authentication and those that do not.
-If Ambassador Edge Stack cannot contact the auth service, it will return a 503 for the request; as such, **it is very important to have the auth service running before configuring Ambassador Edge Stack to use it.**
+Ambassador routes _all_ requests through the authentication service: it relies on the auth service to distinguish between requests that need authentication and those that do not.
+If Ambassador cannot contact the auth service, it will return a 503 for the request; as such, **it is very important to have the auth service running before configuring Ambassador Edge Stack to use it.**

 Here's the YAML we'll start with: